What we do

 Israeli authorities are committing the crimes against humanity of apartheid and persecution, according to a report released by Human Rights Watch in late April of 2021.
 The finding is based on an overarching Israeli government policy to maintain domination by Jewish Israelis over Palestinians, and grave abuses committed against Palestinians living in the occupied territory, including East Jerusalem.
 It concluded that there is a "present-day reality of a single authority, the Israeli government… methodologically privileging Jewish Israelis while repressing Palestinians, most severely in the occupied territory."1

-Israel maintains its apartheid regime through a complex framework of laws that enable demographic engineering, widespread land appropriation and the fragmentation of the Palestinian people and territory.
+Israel maintains this apartheid regime through a complex framework of laws that enable demographic engineering, widespread land appropriation and the fragmentation of the Palestinian people and territory.
 These laws also introduce illegally transferred Jewish settlers to colonize both sides of the Green Line.
 Racially discriminatory laws seek to subordinate the Palestinian population as a whole through denying their collective rights of return, self-determination and permanent sovereignty (over lands on both sides of the Green Line)2.
 All of this essentially exists to afford a different set of rights to Jewish Israeli citizens than to Palestinians.

-In the entire area between the Mediterranean Sea and the Jordan River, the Israeli regime implements laws, practices and state violence designed to cement the supremacy of one group – Jews – over another – Palestinians.
+In the entire area between the Mediterranean Sea and the Jordan River, the Israeli regime implements laws, practices and state violence designed to cement the supremacy of one group – Jewish Israelis – over another – Palestinians.
 A key method in pursuing this goal is engineering space differently for each group2.
 Jewish citizens live as though the entire area were a single space (excluding the Gaza Strip).
 The Green Line means next to nothing for them: whether they live west of it, within Israel’s sovereign territory, or east of it, in settlements not formally annexed to Israel, is irrelevant to their rights or status2.
 Where Palestinians live, on the other hand, is crucial.
 The Israeli regime has divided the area into several units that it defines and governs differently, according Palestinians different rights in each.
 This division is relevant to Palestinians only.
 The geographic space, which is contiguous for Jews, is a fragmented mosaic for Palestinians3.

 Israel’s legal architecture codifies a privileged status for its Jewish citizens, and discriminates against all its non-Jewish persons, and particularly its Palestinian citizens2.
 Since the establishment of the State of Israel, its foundational laws provided the legal basis for Jewish domination over the Palestinian people as a whole, through entrenching their fragmentation.
 The State of Israel seeks to justify this discriminatory practice by claiming that Palestinians abuse their basic rights by engaging in and facilitating terrorist activity3.
 These laws, and their associated justifications and practices, are the legal basis of Israel’s apartheid regime.